FeynGrav : FeynCalc extension for gravity amplitudes: FeynGrav

 In order to fix the expression on-shell completely one should (after a few intermediate steps) multiply the expression on the corresponding polarization operators $\varepsilon_{\mu\nu}(p)$ which makes it vanish due to the gauge symmetry.
 Therefore, in full agreement with the known results, pure gravity at the one-loop level remains UV-finite.

-Contributions from the corresponding matter loops evaluated off-shell are presented below.
+Contributions to the graviton polarization operator from massless matter loops evaluated off-shell are presented below.

 Similarly to the previous case these polarization operators vanish if $p$ is fixed on-shell.
 This result takes place only due to the dimensional reasons.
-At the one loop level graviton polarization operator is proportional to $\kappa^2$ which has mass dimension $-2$.
-As soon as the discussed field has vanishing masses the only dimensional parameter at hand is $p^2$.
+At the one-loop level graviton polarization operator is proportional to $\kappa^2$ which has mass dimension $-2$.
+If a matter field is massless, the only dimensional parameter at hand is $p^2$.
 As soon as it is fixed on-shell it becomes impossible to compensate the negative dimension of $\kappa$ and the polarization operator can only vanish.
 Therefore the corresponding matrix elements remain UV-finite on-shell even if massless matter is added to gravity.

-In a similar manner one-loop gravitational corrections for scalar, vector, and fermion propagators can be calculated.
+In a similar manner one-loop gravitational corrections for massless scalar, vector, and fermion propagators can be calculated.
 The corresponding expressions are given below.

 Here $\theta_{\mu\nu}(p) = \eta_{\mu\nu} - p_\mu p_\nu / p^2$ is the standard gauge projector.

 The corresponding corrections to propagators also vanish on-shell due to the same dimensional reasoning.
 Although it must be noted that the scalar field polarization operator also vanishes off-shell due to $(d-4)$ factor.